Le Rouret

 The local area

-A historical province in south-eastern France, rich in its own unique culture and boundless charm, the French region of Provence is a place which will call you back again and again.
+A historical province in south-eastern France, rich in its own unique culture and boundless charm, the French region of Cote d'Azur is a place which will call you back again and again.

-With luxury property across the region, in locations such as the Cote D'Azur, the provencal village of Le Rouret, and the peaceful Alpilles town of Molleges, our property investment portfolio will enable you to relish the most beautiful luxury villas in this most beautiful part of the world.
+With luxury property across the region, in locations such as the French Riviera and the provencal village of Le Rouret, our property investment portfolio will enable you to relish the most beautiful luxury villas in this most beautiful part of the world.

-There's endless things to see and do in Provence.
-Enclosed by the Alpine Italian border, warm Mediterranean Sea and the banks of the Rhone, Provence's interior comprises of untouched countryside, fortified towns and amazing cities, with a distinct character that reveals years of varied cultural influences.
+There's endless things to see and do in Cote d'Azur.
+Enclosed by the Alpine Italian border and warm Mediterranean Sea, Provencal interior comprises of untouched countryside, fortified towns and amazing cities, with a distinct character that reveals years of varied cultural influences.

 A Divergent History